ddsbook/blog/2014/02/alienvault-longitudinal-study-part-1.md

 Title: AlienVault Longitudinal Study Part 1
 Date: 2014-02-17 16:40
-Tags: datavis, dataviz, AlienVault, data analysis. data management
+Tags: datavis, dataviz, AlienVault, data analysis, data management
 Category: Analysis
 Author: Steve Patton (@spttnnh)
+Slug: alienvault-longitudinal-study-part-1

 Chapter 3 of [Data-Driven Security](http://amzn.to/ddsec) explores one download of the [AlienVault](http://www.alienvault.com/) reputation database.
 As you can see from the book, the reputation database has many interesting aspects to explore, including country profiles, risk versus reliability, and a variety of threat types.
 Of course, one download represents a simple snapshot in time.
 Yet we know threats are continually changing, moving, intensifying and waning.
 How could we expand our analysis to look at the reputation database over time?